rupeshtiwari/coding-examples-datastructures/index.md

 Within a `1 second` normally `10^8` loop can run.
 If your solution is trying to run more than 10^8 loops within a second.
 You need to optimize your solution to bring it within a range.

+Let's solve data-structure interview questions.
+[Here is the link](https://docs.google.com/spreadsheets/d/12A9lyHufsTEr6IEGiOvOBjG-rl7MhlTeJbeC-kj_0yY/edit#gid=717025630) of data-structure questions and their logic to revise or recap.

 ## Arrays

 ### How to find the address of 1 dimensional array to do random access?